GDSC-Lodz-University-of-Technology/workshops-chrome-extensions/README.md

 ## Workshops aim

-At the end of this workshop, you will lern how to make basic extension for chromium based browsers using JavaScript, HTML and CSS.
+At the end of this workshop, you will learn how to make a basic extension for chromium based browsers using JavaScript, HTML and CSS.

 # Workshops extension

- - Extension will add a dark mode to w3shool site
+ - Extension will add a dark mode to w3shcools site
- - User can controll app from popup
+ - User can control app from popup
  - Colors can be changed in options page

 # Resources